-- Budget transfers within the same vote shall be recommended by the Executive Manager of that division and approved by the Chief Financial Officer/Accounting Officer up 20% of the budget of a Function/ programme / project may be reallocated/ shifted through Virement - a) Virement shall not be permitted to the revenue side of the budget. - b) Virement from the capital budget to the operating budget should not be permitted. - c) In cases of emergency situations virement shall be submitted by the accounting officer to the Mayor for authorization and be reported by the Mayor to Council at its next meeting. - d) Savings on allocations earmarked for specific operating and capital projects may not be used for other purposes except with approval of council. - e) Virements should not result in adding new projects to the capital projects. - f) Executive manager may utilize a saving in the amount appropriated under a main expenditure category (e.g. Salaries, General Expenses, Repairs & Maintenance, etc) within a vote which is under their control towards the defrayment of excess expenditure under another main expenditure category within the same vote, with the approval of the Chief Financial

-Officer or such senior delegated official in the Budget & Treasury Department.
+- Budget transfers within the same vote shall be recommended by the Executive Manager of that division and approved by the Chief Financial Officer/Accounting Officer up 5% of the budget of a Function/ programme / project may be reallocated/ shifted through Virement - a) Virement shall not be permitted to the revenue side of the budget. - b) Virement from the capital budget to the operating budget should not be permitted. - c) In cases of emergency situations virement shall be submitted by the accounting officer to the Mayor for authorization and be reported by the Mayor to Council at its next meeting. - d) Savings on allocations earmarked for specific operating and capital projects may not be used for other purposes except with approval of council. - e) Virements should not result in adding new projects to the capital projects. - f) There should be prudent limits on the amount of funds that may be moved between a function and its sub-functions.
+In terms of national best practice, a maximum percentage or monetary value of the budget of a Function/ programme/ project may be re-allocated/ shifted through virement (e.g. not more than 5 per cent of the budget may be moved to or from a function, programme, project, etc.). with the approval of the Chief Financial Officer or such senior delegated official in the Budget & Treasury Department. - g) Virements to or from the following items should not be permitted: bulk purchases, debt impairment, interest charges, depreciation, grants to individuals, revenue foregone, insurance and VAT. - h) Virement on conditional grant funds to purposes outside of that specified in the relevant conditional grant framework must not be permitted; and - i) There should be prudent limits on the amount of funds that may be moved from votes to sub-votes.